Moral reasoning: In philosophy

 Reasoning based on analogy is one form of moral reasoning.
 When using this form of moral reasoning the morality of one situation can be applied to another based on whether this situation is relevantly similar: similar enough that the same moral reasoning applies.
 A similar type of reasoning is used in common law when arguing based upon legal precedent.

-In consequentialism (often distinguished from deontology) actions are based as right on wrong based upon the consequences of action as opposed to a property intrinsic to the action itself.
+In consequentialism (often distinguished from deontology) actions are considered right or wrong based upon the consequences of action as opposed to a property intrinsic to the action itself.

 In developmental psychology

 Moral reasoning first attracted a broad attention from developmental psychologists in the mid-to-late 20th century.
 Their main theorization involved elucidating the stages of development of moral reasoning capacity.

 Jean Piaget

 Jean Piaget developed two phases of moral development, one common among children and the other common among adults.
 The first is known as the Heteronomous Phase.
 This phase, more common among children, is characterized by the idea that rules come from authority figures in one's life such as parents, teachers, and God.
 It also involves the idea that rules are permanent no matter what.
 Thirdly, this phase of moral development includes the belief that "naughty" behavior must always be punished and that the punishment will be proportional.

 The second phase in Piaget's theory of moral development is referred to as the Autonomous Phase.
 This phase is more common after one has matured and is no longer a child.
 In this phase people begin to view the intentions behind actions as more important than their consequences.
 For instance, if a person who is driving swerves in order to not hit a dog and then knocks over a road sign, adults are likely to be less angry at the person than if he or she had done it on purpose just for fun.
 Even though the outcome is the same, people are more forgiving because of the good intention of saving the dog.
 This phase also includes the idea that people have different morals and that morality is not necessarily universal.
 People in the Autonomous Phase also believe rules may be broken under certain circumstances.
 For instance, Rosa Parks broke the law by refusing to give up her seat on a bus, which was against the law but something many people consider moral nonetheless.
 In this phase people also stop believing in the idea of immanent justice.